BonoboPLC/lojjo_wiki/administration/games/raffle.md

 You can offer as many prizes as you'd like with as few or as many entries as are needed.

-Tickets are sequentially numbered and a winning ticket will be randomly selected during each draw.
+Tickets are sequentially numbered, and a winning ticket will be randomly selected during each draw.

 ![Win A Bmw Raffle](/uploads/win-a-bmw-raffle.png "Win A Bmw Raffle")